NielDuysters/rusty-time-logger/README.md

 ## TODO
-- Use SQLite instead of CSV
+- Use SQLite instead of CSV (priority)
-- Code improvements and best practices
+- Code improvements and best practices (priority)
+- Add styling to project export (priority)
+- Remember time of inactivity of user and ask to subtract inactive time for task time when user returns
+- Send email when user is inactive but timer is still running
+- Integration with Jira and Github-Projects

 This was a hobby-project.
 So feedback is always appreciated!